Table of Contents

 The sample cohabitation agreement below details an agreement between the two parties, ‘Eddie M Penny’ and ‘Merilyn R Paul.’
 The two parties agree to live together at the same property, despite no current plans to marry.

-3. Is a Living Together Agreement Right for You?
+3. Is a Cohabitation Agreement Right for You?

 Cohabitation Agreements are used when parties explicitly agree not to be married, and they do not want to be bound by state or federal laws regarding “common law marriage,” where a couple lives together long enough to be considered married by the government.